 It’s also true — and I just did not stop to think about the possibility of this as a younger man, before my direct Gen-X peers started to have kids — that it can be tough for folks who choose not to be parents to retain relationships with peers who do become moms and dads.
 Can be; doesn’t have to be.
 That’s been a lot tougher for my wife, Ms. LaCount, than it’s been for me.
 No one’s ever judged me (at least to my face) for not wanting to be a dad.
 She’s caught all kinds of hell — she’s been shunned, condescended to, chided, interrogated, vilified, pitied, willfully and ignorantly mischaracterized, and just flat-out badmouthed to her face and behind her back — for not wanting to be a mom.
 No one’s ever told me I need to get with the program and have a kid whether I want to or not.
 No dad has ever told me I’d just be easier to hang out with, or that I wouldn’t say some of the things I say, if I also were a dad.
 No dad has ever told me that I, as a non-dad, just can’t understand why it makes more sense for him to spend time with other dads instead of me.
 No dad or mom has ever assumed I just naturally want to hang out with all the dads and their kids while Ms. LaCount and the moms are off doing some fun, child-free thing together.
 No dad or mom has ever interpreted my request to ride bikes or ski or watch music or have beers with a dad — with just the dad, and without his kids or their mom — as evidence that I dislike his kids or children in general.
 Ms. LaCount has experienced all that, and when she’s had the courage and dignity to name and resist it she’s found out who her sincere friends are.
-(For the record: she and I love kids; we find great joy in the joy of our friends who wanted kids and have them; we have lovely, cherished relationships with kids created by women and men we adore; we admire the stamina and mindfulness of people who parent well.
+(For the record: she and I love kids; we find great joy in the joy of our friends who wanted kids and have them; we have lovely, cherished relationships with kids created and adopted by people we adore; we admire the stamina and mindfulness of people who parent well.
 We’ve just never felt inclined or called to be parents.
 She’d be good at it.
 I wouldn’t.
 We’re happy with our family as it is.
 It’s true: the two of us, even without kids, comprise a legit family.)

 The never-ending ex-jock text message, which I think was initiated by E, initially also included Ulf Dahlén (a physician and what some folks might call a “left-wing radical” in Madison, Wis.), Top Dog (a phy-ed teacher and coach in Madison), and Kevbo (a talented trucking-insurance agent, for a long time in White Bear Lake and now in Utah, who by the time he was 30 had made financial fortunes the rest of us can barely fathom).
-For reasons including legitimately being a bit more traditionally adult-like in some ways than the five of us generally present ourselves as being, they did not enjoy the dinging and buzzing and memes and smartassery of the interaction, and one by one they diplomatically asked to be dropped from group.
+For reasons including being a bit more traditionally adult-like (in good ways) than the five of us generally present ourselves as being, they did not enjoy the dinging and buzzing and memes and smartassery of the interaction, and one by one they diplomatically asked to be dropped from group.
 We five acquiesced.
 We still love them.
 We speak no ill when we mention them.
-The remaining five of us aren’t all, like, close close — sharing our hopes and dreams and a pair of jeans that fit us all perfectly and get traded around in emotionally resonant ways.
+The remaining five of us aren’t all, like, close close — sharing our hopes and dreams and a pair of magical jeans that fit us all perfectly and get traded around in emotionally resonant ways.
 I don’t tell any of them, even the guys I’m closest to, everything.
-(I only attempt to express the deepest, weirdest stuff in my tortured brain in writing that gets published online, which means I don’t have to look anyone in the eye while struggling to say it or risk having anyone directly question or contradict what I eventually decide to say.
-It also means I can cut, add, or modify words any time I want, although I usually don’t.)
+(I only attempt to express the deepest, weirdest stuff in my tortured brain in writing that gets published online, so I don’t have to look anyone in the eye while struggling to say it or risk having anyone directly question or contradict what I eventually decide to say.
+I can also cut, add, or modify words any time I want, although I usually don’t.)
 But some of us guys see each other fairly often and we occasionally open up to each other in subtle ways, and my sense from the messages we share is that we all care for each other without reservation.
 Our group and individual bonds are strong and tender.
 We would inconvenience ourselves to be there for each other.

 If we showed up as a group somewhere we’d probably look fairly homogeneous on the surface: beefier-than-average white guys going grey and getting wrinkles and trying to stay in some sort of shape.
 Deeper down we share some characteristics and perspectives, but none of us is really all that much like the others.
 We had similar cultural, athletic, and generational formative experiences coming of age in 1980s Minnesota — attending public schools in Rochester, Faribault, West St. Paul, Blaine, and Duluth — but we were way different from each other before we met, and we diverge in some significant ways now.
 We disagree vigorously about some things.
 We’re also respectful and curious about each other’s perspectives when they come up.
 I never feel wary of expressing my true beliefs around any of them.
 None of us hammers our beliefs down each other’s throats, aggressively contradicts each other’s beliefs, tries to convince everyone else they should believe what we believe, stops thinking positively about anyone, or cuts contact with anyone because of what they believe.
 Not one of us has ever — and this is a pretty huge deal — been directly or indirectly told or shown by the rest of us that if we don’t start or stop believing or doing some certain thing we’ll be out of the group.
 If we ever do encounter a serious conflict based on something harmful or out-of-line one of us said or did, I’m confident we would handle it with directness and respect.

 I can’t overstate how grateful I feel for that acceptance (which goes way beyond “tolerance”) and the self-assuredness and reciprocity — the significant desire to reciprocate — it fosters.
-I deeply grieve not having those same things in many Duluth social and professional relationships that should include them.
+I deeply grieve not having those same things in many Duluth social and professional relationships I wish would include them.
 I also don’t know how much to trust my hard-earned perspective about such matters.
 Maybe I’ve just behaved and treated people in ways that preclude the type of acceptance I wish I felt.
 Maybe acceptance is enveloping me all the time and I just don’t notice or appreciate it because my hunger for (or sense of entitlement to) validation is insatiable.
 Maybe I’m seeking acceptance in situations where it just won’t exist.
 Maybe I’m still desperately grasping at a dramatic adolescent desire for the entire world to simultaneously accept me as part of the group and acknowledge my beautiful uniqueness.

 Oh snap.
 I think that’s it.

 I think the internal conflict in that last full sentence is part of what I’m trying to make some sense of by typing out all these words.
 I want to be part of a group.
 I also want everyone else in the group to acknowledge and value my unique perspective.
-Among the guys I trade smartass text messages with, I get both of those things: a sense of deep, compassionate camaraderie and a sense that our bonds don’t depend on abiding by supposedly shared conventions other than caring for and basically but deeply acknowledging the individual human worth of each other.
+Among the guys I trade smartass text messages with, I get both of those things: a sense of deep, compassionate camaraderie and a sense that our bonds don’t depend on abiding by supposedly shared conventions other than caring for and simply but deeply acknowledging the individual human worth of each other.
 As long as I’m not acting like an asshole all the time, I can be exactly who I am.
 So can they.
 Part of what bonds us is that we support each other’s absolute uniqueness.